|

 in a newsletter before it became primarily commercial.
 The FTC has one

+year to come up with criteria.
 The law allows e-mails to include corporate branding elements without

 being considered commercial.
 Additionally, you can send 'transactional